craftcms/cms/docs/extend/updating-plugins.md

 ## Events

-The traditional way of registering events in Craft 2/Yii 1 was:
+The traditional way of registering event handlers in Craft 2/Yii 1 was:

 ```php
 $component->onEventName = $callback;